MahmoudRe/react-one-modal/docs/focus.md

 > - Forwards Focus: The element will forward focus to another element instead of receiving focus itself.
 >
 > *source: [allyjs.io/what-is-focusable.html](https://allyjs.io/what-is-focusable.html)*

+Note: There is no consensus on the term "tabbable".
+Some use "tab-focusable" term from [Webkit](https://bugs.webkit.org/show_bug.cgi?id=22261), others use "tabbable" term which is more common and was used for the name of the selector `:tabbable` to grab such elements in [jQueryUI](https://api.jqueryui.com/tabbable-selector/).

 ## Focus-trap